v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 >
 > 1. Return `?
 OrdinaryGet(O, P, Receiver)`.

+We'll see shortly that `Receiver` is the value which is used as the **this value** when calling a getter function of an accessor property.

 `OrdinaryGet` is defined like this:

 > [`OrdinaryGet ( O, P, Receiver )`](https://tc39.es/ecma262/#sec-ordinaryget)